-Questions to help you take action when you feel stuck in your photography business
+Questions to ask yourself when you feel stuck in your photography business

 There are always so many moving pieces to building a photography business, so it’s easy to get stuck.
 As family photographers, we often start scrappy – we have a passion and we want to make a living with it, so we pull bits and pieces together for this puzzle of meaning and capturing, but also… how to work well with clients, create a smooth backend process, market, sell, design… wow.